jpawlowski/Azure-AD-Licensing-DB/README.md

 ## 1. Declarative layer

 This is how Microsoft advertises their online services as products.
-It is an abstraction from the stock keeping layer to combine different variations of the same product into a single entity.
+It is an abstraction from the stock keeping layer to combine different variants of the same product into a single entity.
 A single entity will help to (programmatically) compare different variants with each other and handle conflicts between them.
 On this layer, a conflict is mostly caused by logic, i.e. it shall be avoided to over-license a user for cost efficiency.

 There is currently two ways that Microsoft will sell their products to you: